 Why Complying With Medical Device Software Requirements Is a Must?

 Medical device software regulations mean the policies and standards that are adopted by the healthcare market regulation authorities to ensure the safety of the device or its software.
 With the rise of the medical IoT and its annual market size growth, the need to regulate its development is motivated by the potential security and safety challenges.

 Depending on the market, these regulations and regulatory agencies may vary, though there are some adopted standards we’re going to talk about in a bit.
 Now, let’s see why complying with their requirements is a must for a software developer.

 1. To Ensure Patients’ Safety

-Cause no harm is the first principle of medicine, and it applies to medical IoT solutions as well.
+Cause no harm is the first principle of medicine, and it applies to medical iot solutions and services as well.
 Patient’s safety and the security of their information is your primary guide during any stage of development.
 But even if you apply the best industry practices and technological novelties, how can you be sure that your creation is safe?
 This is where the regulations come in handy.
 With the set standards for medical device compliance and software requirements, you can be confident that your solution won’t compromise any aspect of the patient’s safety and wellbeing.

 2. To Get Approved by the Regulator